-We’ve been running a one day course on the Lean-Agile PMO for over 18 months now and we’ve seen a real assortment of PMOs and businesses come through the doors.
+We’ve been running a two day course on the Lean-Agile PMO for a while now and we’ve seen a real assortment of PMOs and businesses come through the doors.

 Why are people taking the course?